Miss Indian World

 For the past 42 years, the Miss Indian World pageant was a highlight of the Gathering of Nations Powwow, in Albuquerque, New Mexico.
 The inaugural Miss Indian World pageant was held in 1984.
 Since its inception, young women (18-25) have traveled to represent their tribes and communities to compete for the coveted crown.
 Its purpose was to give young Native American women an opportunity to showcase their tribes and cultures, and serve as a cultural Ambassador of Native Americans by demonstrating the pride and continuance of the diverse cultures of Native People.
 As the largest and most prestigious cultural pageant, young women represented their tribal communities, traveling from northern Alaska, Canada, South America, Puerto Rico and countless communities in between to join us at the Gathering of Nations.
 The competition included public speaking, traditional talent, interview, essay, and dance.

-Miss Indian World has been a beacon of hope and a role model to young and old alike; she carried a profound knowledge of her tribe’s traditions, history, ancestors, and culture.
-The Gathering of Nations Powwow has been fortunate to have amazing young women who serve as Miss Indian World become leaders in their communities and have continue to inspire others.
-The legacy of the Miss Indian World Pageant and Program will continue in the hearts for everyone who was a part of it.
+Miss Indian World has been a beacon of hope and a role model to young and old alike; she carries a profound knowledge of her tribe’s traditions, history, ancestors, and culture.
+The Gathering of Nations Powwow has been fortunate to have amazing young women who serve as Miss Indian World become leaders in their communities and continues to inspire others.
+The legacy of the Miss Indian World Pageant and Program will continue in the hearts of everyone who was a part of it.

 The Gathering of Nations would like to wish the former Miss Indian Worlds and their families many blessings.
 We thank everyone for the beautiful and cherished memories.